-111 Hvdraulic Filter Figure 5-17 Change filter element Oil must be at operating riyuraulic i litel rigule 5-17 when indicator is red. temperature.
+111 Hydraulic Filter Figure 5-17 Change filter element when indicator is red.
+Oil must be at operating temperature.

 RUST PROTECTION

 Grove cranes are manufactured to high quality standards, including the type of paint finish demanded by today's industry.
 In partnership with our paint supplier, we are also doing our part to help prevent premature corrosion of cranes.